linebreaker/restless-api/README.md

 - Where the 3rd `user` argument is the user `model` (this example used one unified model+controller for user noun, but if they were separate this would be the controller and it would get the model ref there)

-- more docs and example files coming soon...